Hardcoreprawn/architecture/input/architecture/architectural-principles/1-businessPrinciples/1-businessContinuity.md

 ## Statement

-The business keeps going even when the system breaks down.
+Business keeps going even when systems breaks down.

 ## Rationale

 We need to make sure our systems work well because we use them a lot.
-We should think about how to avoid problems when we design and use them.
+We must think about how to avoid problems as we design and use them.
 We should be able to keep doing our work no matter what happens.
-Things like broken machines, bad weather, or wrong data should not stop us.
-We should have different ways to get and use information.
+Things like broken machines, bad weather, or wrong data cannot stop us.
+We must have different ways to use information.

 ## Implications

+* Data and Applications are available to our staff when they work away from the office.
-* If you use shared system applications, you need to know and control the risks of losing your business data or functions.
+* If you use shared applications, you need to know (and control) the risks of losing your business data and business functions.
-* You can control the risks by checking regularly, testing for problems, or having backup plans for important services.
+* You can control the risks by checking systems regularly, testing for problems, and/or having backup plans for important services.
 * You should think about how to recover, replace, and maintain your applications when you design them.
-* You should also know how important your applications are for your business mission, and what kind of recovery plan you need for each one.
+* You should know how important your applications are for your business, and what kind of recovery plans you need for them.